-In compliance with the State's Administrative Procedures Act (APA -Title 29, Chapter 101 of the Delaware Code) and 29 Del.C. § 2521, the Consumer Protection Unit of the Delaware Department of Justice ("the Consumer Protection Unit") hereby publishes notice of a proposed repeal of a regulation to the Online and Personal Privacy Protection Act (6 Del.C. § 1201C et seq.) pursuant to 6 Del.C. § 1203C and 29 Del.C. § 2521.
+The Consumer Protection Unit of the Delaware Department of Justice ("the Consumer Protection Unit") has the authority to enforce and publish regulations with respect to the Online and Personal Privacy Protection Act (6 Del.C. § 1201C et seq.) pursuant to 6 Del.C. § 1203C and 29 Del.C. § 2521.